HomeCEU/rustici-engine-client/docs/Api/XapiApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **setStatementPipe**
-> setStatementPipe($body, $engine_tenant_name, $statement_pipe_id)
+> setStatementPipe($engine_tenant_name, $statement_pipe_id, $xapi_statement_pipe)

 Either edits an existing xAPI statement pipe or creates a new one, specified by id `statementPipeId`

-Editing a statement pipe will cause it to start over and forward any statements it finds, even if the prior version of the pipe had already forwarded those statements.
-If the statement pipe being edited is currently being processed, the this request will fail with a status code of 409.
+Editing a statement pipe's url will cause it to start over and forward any statements it finds, even if the prior version of the pipe had already forwarded those statements.

 ### Example
 ```php
 <?php
 require_once(__DIR__ . '/vendor/autoload.php');

 // Configure HTTP basic authorization: basic
 $config = Swagger\Client\Configuration::getDefaultConfiguration()
               ->setUsername('YOUR_USERNAME')